aws-samples/mask-rcnn-tensorflow/infra/docker_multi_node/README.md

 - run `./preprocess.sh $YOUR_MASTER_IP $YOUR_HOST_FILE`, this will enable the passwordless ssh connection and build the container on each of the nodes
 ### Pull or build the container
 - To pull the image on every host, run `./pull_image.sh $HOSTFILE $IMAGE_NAME`
+  - Your docker image should have OpenSSH server installed
 - To build the image from scratch, run `./build_multi.sh $HOSTFILE $IMAGE_NAME $BRANCH`
 ### Launch training
-- Create your hosts file, which contains all ips of your nodes (include the primary host).
+- Create your hosts file with slots, which contains all ips of your nodes (include the primary host).
 The format should be like:
 ```
 127.0.0.1 slots=8
 127.0.0.2 slots=8